microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 1. Repeat the previous step using one of the images that doesn't contain a hot dog.
 Was the model right this time?

-1. Continue feeding different food images into the model and confirm that the app correctly identifies most of the hot-dog images as ones containing hot dogs.
-Don't be surprised if it gets it wrong from time to time, because the accuracy is less than 100%.
+Continue feeding food images into the app until you're satisfied that it can identify images containing hot dogs.
+Don't expect it to be right 100% of the time, but do expect it to be right *most* of the time.

-TODO: Add closing.

 <a name="Exercise5"></a>
 ## Exercise 5: Delete the Data Science VM ##